WebberZone/contextual-related-posts/readme.txt

 Tested up to: 3.6
 License: GPLv2 or later

-Increase reader retention and reduce bounce rates by displaying a set of related posts on your website or in your feed
+Display related posts on your WordPress blog and feed.
+Supports thumbnails, shortcodes, widgets and custom post types!

 == Description ==